Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Deep Learning in X-ray Security Imaging

-Human operators tend to perform better detection when focusing on the benign objects rather than threat items.
-In addition, the knowledge of every-day benign objects leads to a much better detection performance \cite{Sterchi2017}.
-Same concept is applied in anomaly detection, where the model is only trained with normal samples, and tested on normal/abnormal examples.
+This section explores unsupervised deep learning models, where the proposed algorithms mainly investigate the anomaly detection task.
+Human operators tend to perform better detection when focusing on benign objects rather than threat items.
+Besides, the knowledge of every-day benign objects leads to a much better detection performance \cite{Sterchi2017}.
+The same concept is applied in anomaly detection, where the model is only trained with normal samples, and tested on normal/abnormal examples.

 An anomaly detection approach \cite{Andrews2016} employs sparse feed-forward autoencoders in an unsupervised manner to learn the feature encoding of normal and abnormal data.
 An SVM \cite{Hearst1998} then classifies the images either anomalous or benign.
-Validation on MNIST \cite{Lecun1998} and freight container dataset (\textit{empty} vs \textit{non-empty}) shows that hidden layer representation extracted from the autoencoder, in fact, is rather significant for the detection of abnormalities in the images.
+Validation on MNIST \cite{Lecun1998} and freight container dataset (\textit{empty} vs \textit{non-empty}) shows that hidden layer representation extracted from the autoencoder, is significant for the detection of abnormalities in the images.
 When fused with the raw-input and residual error, features encoding from the hidden layers yield even better detection performance.

 A follow-up work utilizes intensity, log-intensity and VGG-19 \cite{Simonyan2014} features extracted from patches from \hyperref[datasets.ucl]{UCL TIP} dataset and train normal images via forest of random split trees anomaly detector \cite{Liu2012}.
 Testing the model on normal + abnormal data yields $64$\% AUC.